Dock Regulations in Florida

 • Wetland Protection: Florida’s wetlands play a crucial role in flood control, water filtration, and providing habitats for various species.
 A Florida property owner must adhere to strict regulations when it comes to altering or developing wetlands on their property.

-• Environmental Impact Assessments: Waterfront property owners may be required to conduct environmental impact assessments to identify potential impacts on water quality, wildlife habitats, and other ecological factors.
+• Environmental Impact Assessments: Waterfront property owners may be required to conduct environmental impact assessments to identify potential impacts on water quality, submerged land, wildlife habitats, and other ecological factors.
 (This may include beach renourishment.)

 You can learn more about specific Florida’s environmental protection agency regulations here.